fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 For more details, see [Relative Homology](@ref).

-The above classification of multivectors is motivated by the case of classical Forman vector fields.
+The above classification of multivectors is motivated by the case of classical *Forman vector fields*.
 These are a special case of multivector fields, in that they also form a partition of the underlying Lefschetz complex.
 This time, however, there are only two types of multivectors: